 You can view projects in boards, lists or calendar view.
-And the best thing is that you can capture your workflows and best practices in the knowledge base.
+And the best thing is that you can capture your online store’s workflows and best practices in the knowledge base.
 That way your team can find the answers they need and make sure they’re following your standard procedures.

 Notion has several paid plans, but the free plan covers all the basics.